solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 ![](./images/kiali-dashboard.png)

 Congrats!
 You've installed and secured the Kiali dashboard and connected it to the Prometheus instance collecting Istio telemetry.
+In the next few labs, we'll introduce our services to the mesh and send traffic through them.
+We should see Kiali populated with information at that point.